 Allow me to elaborate.
 Take the Frank Ticheli’s “Shooting Stars” that opened the 9/29 concert.
 It’s a brilliant scherzo-like piece lasting four minutes, giving off the kaleidoscopic effect of a meteor shower, with different instruments bouncing off notes and melodic fragments at one another.
 The overall impression was that of glitz and bling, befitting the opening night festivities and the concert hall’s location next to the posh South Coast Plaza – the favorite So Cal shopping destination for the nouveau-riche Chinese.

 Now, fast-forward to Mozart’s Sinfonia Concertante for Violin and Viola, K.364 in the second half of the concert.
 The collective brilliance of the orchestra here gave way to collaborative efforts between the orchestra and the soloists.
 This is where the unevenness among the orchestra’s ranks sometimes rears its ugly head.
-New concertmaster Dennis Kim and principal violist Meredith Crawford did not exactly have the best rapport – she a sensitive, poetic ‘singer’ on her instrument; he an athletic showman, often flippant in his dialogs with her – both in sound and in distracting body movement.
+New concertmaster Dennis Kim and principal violist Meredith Crawford did not exactly have the best rapport – she a sensitive, poetic ‘singer’ on her instrument; he an athletic showman, often flippant in his dialogs with her – both in sound and in deportment.
 Watching this performance, I was reminded of Mozart’s preference for the viola over the violin (which infuriated père Leopold).
 He wrote the viola part for himself and would play the viola in his ‘Haydn Quartets’, with Haydn playing the violin.
 Mozart biographer Alfred Einstein (the physicist’s cousin) considered K.364 a seminal work for breaking away from ‘entertainment music’ to reach a new level of profundity.
 (Apparently Mozart had also benefitted from his own world tour).

 Looking ravishing in a classy flowing ball gown of purple and red, pianist Olga Kern, a perennial favorite here in O.C., returned to play her trump card, Rachmaninov’s Piano Concerto No. 3 – the piece that won her Gold at the 2001 Van Cliburn Competition.
 Except on this occasion, she had nothing to prove.
 The tempi were more leisurely and the playing more lyrical, reserving the explosive power and speed for the ‘big moments’.
 Vladimir Horowitz was fond of saying he did not know many real ‘pianists’.
 Listening to her gentle, poetic treatment of the second subject in the long virtuoso cadenza, I was more convinced than ever that Olga Kern is one of the finest pianists of our time.
 (Someone please tell me why she has not played at the Disney Hall!)
 Under maestro St. Clair, the orchestra accompanied her impeccably in fine Russian style – a mixture of fire, melancholy, but no tears.